pmeeny/CI-MS3-FootballMemories/README.md

 - A user can delete a memory they have created, and admin user can delete any memory
     - A pop up will appear confirming that the user wishes to delete a memory, all comments, ratings will also be deleted for the deleted memory
     ![Delete Memory](football_memories/static/images/readme/delete_memory.PNG)
 - A user can view all memories or filter on memories they have created on the Memories page.
-When the login/register they are navigated to the All Memories page, but when they add/edit/delete a memory, they are navigated to their memories page
+When the login/register they are navigated to the All Memories page, but when they add/edit/delete a memory, they are navigated to their memories page.
+Memories are sorted by the date they are added with the newest memories displayed first
 ![All Memories](football_memories/static/images/readme/all_memories.PNG)
 ![My Memories](football_memories/static/images/readme/my_memories.PNG)
 - Pagination will be displayed if there are more than 3 memories